TNolan01/weather/README.md

 <p>I wanted to have the charts all render on the same canvas on the rain_chart.html.
 To do this, it is necessary to 'destroy' the canvas and its present chart prior to creating the new chart.<p>
 <span style="color: blue; font-weight: bold;">Steps taken to resolve this issue:</span>
 <ol>
-<li> After checking the Chart.JS documentation and trying code fixes in the JavaScript and researching the function I found a simple fix for this with single line of code from Stack Overflow.</li>
+<li> After checking the Chart.JS documentation and trying code fixes in the JavaScript and researching the function I found a simple fix for this with a single line of code from Stack Overflow.</li>
 </ol>
 <span style="color: blue; font-weight: bold;">Current Status:</span>
 <p>This issue was resolved.</p>